TIBCOSoftware/snappydata/docs/security/security.md

 !!!
 NOTE:

-	1) There is NO multi-group support for users yet, so if a user has been granted access by two LDAP groups only the first one will take effect.
+	* There is NO multi-group support for users yet, so if a user has been granted access by two LDAP groups only the first one will take effect.

-	2) If a user belongs to LDAP group as well as granted permissions separately as a user, then latter is given precedence.
+	* If a user belongs to LDAP group as well as granted permissions separately as a user, then the latter is given precedence.
 So even if LDAP group permission is later revoked (or user is removed from LDAP group), the user will continue to have permissions unless explicitly revoked as a user.

-	3) LDAPGROUP is now a reserved word, so cannot be used for a user name.
+	* LDAPGROUP is now a reserved word, so cannot be used for a user name.

 ## Connecting to a Secure Cluster